Calder\'on preconditioning of PMCHWT boundary integral equations for scattering by multiple absorbing dielectric particles: Introduction

 The paper is organized as follows.
-In Section \ref{sct:scattering_problem}, we outline the multiple scattering problem for homogeneous, isotropic, dielectric particles.
+In Section \ref{sct:scattering_problem}, we outline the problem of scattering by multiple homogeneous, isotropic, dielectric particles.
 In Section \ref{sct:operators}, we review the key properties of the electromagnetic potential operators and boundary integral operators arising in the boundary integral equation formulation.
-In Section \ref{sct:PMCHWT}, we formulate the PMCHWT boundary integral equation in the multiple scattering setting.
+In Section \ref{sct:PMCHWT}, we formulate the PMCHWT boundary integral equation in the setting of scattering by multiple particles.
 In Section \ref{sct:preconditioning}, we describe our Galerkin discretization and the different preconditioning strategies we study.
 In Section \ref{sct:complexity}, we compare the computational complexity of the different strategies.
-In Section \ref{sct:benchmarks}, we present benchmarking results for simple particle shapes, investigating the performance of the preconditioners in various single and multiple scattering configurations, as a function of key parameters such as the number, size, separation and material properties of the constituent particles.
-In Section \ref{sct:ice_crystals}, we apply our solver to a range of single and multiple scattering problems relevant to light scattering by ice crystals.
+In Section \ref{sct:benchmarks}, we present benchmarking results for simple particle shapes, investigating the performance of the preconditioners in various configurations of single and multiple particles, as a function of key parameters such as the number, size, separation and material properties of the constituent particles.
+In Section \ref{sct:ice_crystals}, we apply our solver to a range of scattering problems relevant to light scattering by atmospheric ice crystals.
 Example Python notebooks are available on \url{www.bempp.com}.
 Concluding remarks are given in Section \ref{sct:conclusion}.